 The bill amends South Dakota law regarding the issuance of nondomiciled commercial learner's permits and commercial driver licenses.
-It establishes new eligibility criteria, allowing only applicants with lawful, employment-based nonimmigrant status in specific visa categories (H-2A, H-2B, or E-2), individuals from U.S. territories with similar visas, or those from states that cannot issue such licenses due to decertification.
-Additionally, it requires non-citizen applicants, excluding lawful permanent residents, to provide an unexpired foreign passport and a form I-94 or I-94A at each issuance, transfer, renewal, and upgrade.
-The bill also mandates that the department verify the applicant's immigration status and retain application documents for at least two years.
+It specifies that only individuals with lawful, employment-based nonimmigrant status in specific visa categories (H-2A, H-2B, or E-2) or those domiciled in U.S. territories with the same visa status are eligible to apply.
+Additionally, non-citizen applicants, excluding lawful permanent residents, must provide an unexpired foreign passport and a form I-94 or I-94A indicating their employment-based nonimmigrant status at every issuance, transfer, renewal, and upgrade.
+The bill also mandates that the department verify the applicant's immigration status through the Systematic Alien Verification for Entitlements system and retain application documents for at least two years.

 Statutes affected: